Adam Rainer is the only man in history who has been classified as both a dwarf and a giant.

 He also experienced issues with his spine, as it had increasingly curved sideways during his massive growth spurt.
 In 1931, they discovered that their hypothesis was correct.

-Rainer died when he was 51 years old.
-At 7 ft.
-8 in., Adam Rainer was the only man in history classified as both a dwarf and a giant.
+Rainer eventually died when he was 51 years old.
+At 7 feet 8 inches tall, Adam Rainer was the only man in history classified as both a dwarf and a giant in the same lifetime.

-If you found this story interesting, you may also want to check out 21 totally not photoshopped pictures of Andre the Giant .
-Then read the tale of the Eddie Gaedel, the smallest player in Major League history .
+If you found this story about Adam Rainer interesting, you may also want to check out 21 totally not photoshopped pictures of Andre the Giant.
+Then read the tale of the Eddie Gaedel, the smallest player in Major League history.